painting a room

 2. Remove light bulbs and parts made of glass.

-3. Cut a spare piece of wire to use as a ‘hanger wire.’
-The length will depend on the size of your fixture.
+3. Cut a spare piece of wire to make a ‘hanger wire’.
+The length depends on the size of your fixture.

 4. Unscrew the fixture.

 5. Tie your fixture to its junction box using the hanger wire and leave it dangling away from the ceiling by a few centimetres.
-Make sure it’s actually the hanger wire supporting the fixture, not one of the electrical wires.
+Ensure the hanger wire supports the fixture, not one of the electrical wires.

 6. Use a plastic shopping bag to cover the dangling light fixture.